ajeetraina/dental-width-predictor/README.md

 A **fully functional AI-powered tool** for measuring and predicting tooth width differences between primary second molars and second premolars in dental panoramic radiographs.
 This measurement is valuable for orthodontic treatment planning and prediction of tooth development.

-## 🎯 **System Status: FULLY OPERATIONAL** ✅

-**Latest Update**: The system has been successfully implemented with working AI models that provide **real dental measurements** instead of zero values.
-The tool now detects individual teeth and calculates clinically realistic width differences.

 ## 🦷 Overview